About Me

 Contact.
 If you’re another researcher in the machine learning, causal inference, or healthcare space–please reach out if you want to chat about research!

-For current Michigan undergraduate and Masters’ students interested in working with me, please email me to set up a one-off coffee chat if you’d like to discuss some research ideas.
+For current Michigan students interested in working with me, please email me to set up a one-off coffee chat if you’d like to discuss some research ideas.

 Email: ctrenton (at) umich (dot) edu